 Lay vs. Lie (vs. Laid) - Grammar Rules Q: In the battle of lay vs. lie, when do you use each and can you provide examples? —Annemarie V. Don’t forget about “lain,” my friend!
 All these verbs have two things in common: They begin with the letter “L” and confuse the bejeezus out of many people.
 But here’s a simple breakdown that will hopefully help you decipher when to use each one and when to use their past-tense equivalents (I’ve also included a handy chart at the end to help, but we’ll get to that later).
-English Language Resources from Macmillan Dictionary We frequently create unique English language resources from our dictionary content.
-These resources are designed to help make the information on macmillandictionary.com more accessible to English language learners.
-Using all of our expertise in the area of phonology.
+Reviews: Levels of language Levels of language 1) Phonetics, Phonology This is the level of sounds.
+One must distinguish here between the set of possible human sounds, which constitutes the area of phonetics proper, and the set of system sounds used in a given human language, which constitutes the area of phonology.
 Phonology is concerned with classifying the sounds of language and with saying how the subset used in a particular language is utilised, for instance what distinctions in meaning can be made on the basis of what sounds.
 2) Morphology This is the level of words and endings, to put it in simplified terms.

 Irregular Verbs So, YAY!
 We finally sold our house and moved!
 What a big job...and time zapper!
 Thankfully we were able to find a great rental (and by great I mean good neighborhood, clean, good size, etc.) close by until we are able to move closer to home (Vermont!)

 Make, do, have, take FCE (First Certificate) Collocations make, do, have and take There are some general rules for this, but mainly you need to remember lots of fixed expressions.
 Look at the information in the table for a couple of minutes and try to remember the words.